Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Signal Model

-where $g_{n}$ is the channel fading between the transmitter $n$ and the user, and the interference-plus-noise ${z}(t)$ is assumed to be the additive circular Gaussian white with zero mean and variance $\sigma_{z}^2$.
+where $g_{n}$ is the channel fading\footnote{The communication channels are assumed to be estimated a priori using pilot signals \cite{Behdad2024, Huang2023, Ahmed2019, Ahmed2024}.} between the transmitter $n$ and the user, and $z(t)$ denotes the interference-plus-noise with zero mean and variance $\sigma_{z}^2$.
 Then, the SINR at the user terminal can be given by